oz/cyprio.net/wtf/2013-01-08-the-good-thing-about-apple-is.md

 ---
-title: The good thing about Debian is...
+title: "The good thing about Debian is..."
 ---

 I really like my (now old) iPhone 4s.
 It's about the right size for human